Because having a healthy set of teeth starts with what you put into your mouth, eating the right diet is important.

 - Tomato slices

-- Brie cheese slices (Note: Soft-ripened cheese such as brie is said to be great for fighting cavities!)
+- Brie cheese slices (Soft-ripened cheese such as brie are great for fighting cavities!)

 - Fresh blueberries